miraclesu/gonix/README.md

     go build -compiler gccgo x.go
-where x.go refers to whichever source file you want to compile (eg. cat.go or yes.go) When it is done building the source file it will place a binary file in the same location.
+where x.go refers to whichever source file you want to compile (eg. cat.go or yes.go) When it is done it will place a binary file in the same location.
 The binary file will have the same name as the source file but without the .go (eg. cat.go becomes cat)

+**TODO:** Write a Makefile.

 # Running
 As long as you are in the same directory as the compiled program, you can run it like so: